-Leary served 28 seasons as the Owls’ head coach, highlighted by the 1999-2000 season when the Owls were ranked as high as fourth nationally in Division II and finished with a 25-4 record.
+Leary served 28 seasons as the Southern Connecticut State head coach, highlighted by the 1999-2000 season when the Owls were ranked as high as fourth nationally in Division II and finished with a 25-4 record.

 The New England Collegiate Conference honored Leary as its Coach of the Year in Southern's final season before moving to the Northeast-10 Conference.
 Leary's team was the top regional seed in the NCAA Division II championship tournament, losing in the New England semifinal.